cactusaurelius/salla-mcp-server/README.md

 This project provides a Model Context Protocol (MCP) server that connects AI assistants like Claude and Cursor to your Salla e-commerce store.
 It enables AI-powered store management, product operations, order processing, and customer analytics through natural language interactions.

 > [!NOTE]
-> This is a specialized MCP server for Salla stores built on the MCP Boilerplate foundation.
+> This is a specialized MCP server for Salla stores.
 You'll need a Salla store and Partner Portal access to use this server.

-## What You'll Get

-- An MCP server that connects your Salla store to AI assistants
-- Secure OAuth authentication with Salla
-- AI-powered tools for:
-  - Product management (create, update, list products)
-  - Order processing (view, update order status)
-  - Customer management (view customer details)
-  - Store analytics and information
-- Optional payment processing for premium features

 ## Prerequisites